Why Get Baptized?

 — Galatians 3:27

-During His conversation with Nicodemus, Jesus made it clear that all Christians need to be baptized.
-Salvation is a gift from God that is received through faith in Jesus Christ (Ephesians 2:8, 9), and Paul, in his letter to the Romans, says that faith is demonstrated through a public confession of Jesus.
-When we are baptized we are making a public confession that we have “put on Christ”—accepted Him, as Lord and Savior, into our hearts, which, in turn, gives us a new name and a new identity: follower of Christ, son or daughter of God!
+During His conversation with Nicodemus, Jesus made it clear that baptism is a privilege that all Christians are called to experience.
+Salvation is a gift from God, received through faith in Jesus Christ (Ephesians 2:8-9), and this faith is demonstrated through a public, unashamed confession of Him (Romans 10:9-10; Luke 12:8-9; 2 Timothy 1:12).
+When we are baptized, we are making a public confession that we have “put on Christ”—that we have accepted Him as Lord and Savior into our hearts and have received a new name and a new identity: follower of Christ, son or daughter of God!
+By making a public stand for Christ, we also become His witnesses to others, inspiring them to do the same in their own lives.

 How many methods of baptism are there?